-- Techniques for interviewing sexual abuse victims - b.
+- a.
+Techniques for interviewing sexual abuse victims - b.
 Proper use of Miranda and Garrity warnings - c.
-Sexual abuse evidence collection in confinement settings - d.
-Criteria and evidence required to substantiate a case for administrative action or prosecution referral.
+Sexual abuse evidence collection in confinement settings d.
+Criteria and evidence required to substantiate a case for administrative action or prosecution referral."

-All sexual abuse and sexual harassment investigators who conduct non-criminal investigations at the SFEU have received specialized training.
-This specialized training was through the Virginia Department of Corrections Training Unit or the National Institute of Corrections (NIC).
+All sexual abuse and sexual harassment investigators who conduct non-criminal investigations at the GCC have received specialized training.
+This specialized training was through the National Institute of Corrections (NIC).
 In addition, all SIU VADOC Special Agents receive the training to conduct both administrative and criminal investigations.
 The facility provided certificates of completion for the course titled, "Specialized Training: Investigating Sexual Abuse in Correctional Settings Course."
-The SFEU Correctional Unit identified 3 facility investigators and 19 Special Agents.
-They provided specialized training certificates of completion for both facility and SIU investigators.
+The GCC identified 7 facility investigators and 19 Special Agents.
+They provided specialized training certificates of completion for all facility and SIU investigators.

-When interviewing the Investigative staff, the special agent stated that she had received the PREA investigative training and has also attended additional Investigator classes.
-The special agent stated that the classes dealt with the proper use of Garrity and Miranda in criminal cases, evidence collection and interview techniques.
+When interviewing the Investigative staff, the special agent stated that he had received the PREA investigative training and has also attended additional Investigator classes such as the Forensic Experiential Trauma Interview (FEDI).
+The special agent stated that the PREA classes dealt with the proper use of Garrity and Miranda in criminal cases, evidence collection, and interview techniques.
 The Auditor also interviewed the facility investigator.
-He explained that he received the training in 2012 and the information taught were how to close off a scene, document evidence, and evidence collection and interviewing techniques.
+She explained that she received the training about six years ago and the information taught was to separate the victim, secure the scene, collecting evidence and interviewing techniques.